Yazmany Arboleda

-He received his Master of Architecture degree from The Catholic University of America in Washington, D.C.
-He has also completed art and design programs at Parson's School of Design in New York City, Universitat Politecnica de Catalunya in Barcelona, and Istituto Marangoni in Milan and London.
-In 2014 he participated in the Juilliard School’s inaugural inter-arts program.
+Arboleda holds a Master of Architecture degree from The Catholic University of America in Washington, D.C., and has completed art and design programs at Parsons School of Design in New York City, Universitat Politècnica de Catalunya in Barcelona, and Istituto Marangoni in Milan and London.
+In 2014, he participated in the Juilliard School’s inaugural inter-arts program.

-Arboleda writes occasionally for the Huffington Post about art and culture.
-For the publication he has interviewed renowned personalities including playwright/journalist/actress and MacArthur Fellow Anna Deavere Smith, Turner Prize winning artist Anish Kapoor, supermodel/actress Lauren Hutton, and Golden Lion Award winning artist Marina Abramović, among others.
+Arboleda has written for the Huffington Post on art and culture, including interviews with figures such as Anna Deavere Smith, Anish Kapoor, Lauren Hutton, and Marina Abramović.